 Shere is of local aesthetic and representative significance to the City of Stonnington.
-It also has associative significance as a design by the highly distinguished architect Roy Grounds.

 Why is it significant?

 Shere is of representative significance as a discernible example of innovative experimentation with pure geometric form in residential design that typified the peak of the Modernist movement in Australia.
 This is most evident in its form, particularly its projecting roof with exposed overhanging eaves, which achieves visual boldness while simultaneously remaining lightweight in massing and scale.
 (Criterion D)